begoon/asm8080/README.md

-This project is a fork of the [Intel 8080 Assembler][asm8080] by Jay Cotton and Claude Sylvain.
+This project is a fork of the Intel 8080 Assembler by Jay Cotton and Claude Sylvain.

 http://asm8080.sourceforge.net/